Query syntax

 The query returns all items and the query extension changes the ranking so that term proximity (adjacency) is more important when ordering results.

-For more information on the $weight
+For more information, see $weight

 .